Vera-Emelianenko/BI_2021_fastqc/README.md

 | TAACAAACAAACAAGTTTTCTCTTTTTAACAATTACCACATTCTGCGCTT | 2     | 6.451612903225806 |
 | CCGCGCCCCGGCCCGGTGCAGCACCACCAGCGTGTCCAGGAAGCCCTCCC | 2     | 6.451612903225806 |

+#### report_html

+Simple report in html format, uses all the png pictures in the output directory that have input file as prefix.

 ## Working time

 | Data             | Number of reads | Read length | Time to complete analysis |